plone/plone.app.toolbar/README.rst

 ``plone.app.toolbar`` installs a new toolbar for Plone.

-.. warn:: For the moment, it is an experiment only, but hopefully it will be
-    soon ready for prime time.
+For the moment, it is an experiment only, but hopefully it will be soon ready for prime time.

 Installation
 ============